 HENRI LE SIDANER (1862 - 1939)

-"It is a place of noble character," he will write "with beautiful single lines, harmonious horizons of water and dunes, to some extent this severe place that our great Cazin immortalized".
+That same year, he discovered the paintings of Claude Monet and his friends which encouraged him to start painting with the same technique, depicting the small port of Etaples.
+"It is a place of noble character," he wrote "with beautiful single lines, harmonious horizons of water and dunes, to some extent this severe place that our great Cazin immortalised".

 ← Back to artists list